Data on medical, dental, nursing and midwifery staff, as at 31 December 2020.

 Data has been published on StatsWales.
-There is no statistical report.
+There is no statistical release.

 This data has some seasonal patterns.
 Medical and dental and nursing staff numbers tend to decline in the period up until August and then increase from September as graduates start.
 As such, comparisons are made with the same quarter from the previous year.

-A number of data quality issues have been identified with the data for this release.
-This mostly affects some of the more detailed staff breakdowns.
-Full details are provided in the latest annual statistical report.
+Over recent years a number of data quality issues have been identified with the data.
+Full details are provided in the quality report.

 Datasets and interactive tools